Richard Jobson (television presenter): Other musical work

 Jobson and Russell Webb both shared a common interest in the War Poets, a theme which was in evidence for Jobson's solo album Ballad of Etiquette and which bore a credit for 'Virginia & Josephine' (Wells).
 This album was released in November 1981, and peaked on the UK indie charts at number 24.
 At the same time Astley, Nicky Holland and Kate St John auditioned for Bill Drummond at the Zoo Club in Liverpool where they made their live debut.

 In 1983, Jobson formed another band with Russell Webb and John McGeoch, called The Armoury Show — named after a 1913 New York modernist art exhibition.
 Jobson and Webb also worked with Virginia Astley.
 Webb co-produced her first album From Gardens Where We Feel Secure.

 Both Astley and Jobson did recording sessions for Les Disques Du Crépuscule, a Belgian record label, and Jobson made several albums for the label, usually of poetry readings with Astley as his accompanist.
 At the same time the final Skids album Joy was released, Astley and Nicky Holland appeared as backing vocalists; Astley also played flute on the single "Fields".

 Jobson was doing poetry readings at Richard Strange's Cabaret Futura club, in 1981 and '82, and featured on an album of live performances recorded at the club.
 The album, Fools Rush In Where Angels Dare to Tread, was issued on the Martyrwell label by Strange and Nick Stewart via Island Records and was engineered by Astley's brother Jon Astley.
 Amongst a lot of strange-sounding and difficult music was the first ever recording by Kissing the Pink.

 For Crépuscule's various artists compilation LP The Fruit of the Original Sin, Jobson performed a poem called 'Homage To Marguerite Duras' with music by Astley.

 In the mid-1980s Astley and Jobson toured Japan to promote his album An Afternoon in Company.
-Much of Jobson's spoken-word material for the Cocteau and Crépuscule labels has been reissued on CD by the LTM label.
+Much of Jobson's spoken-word material for the Cocteau and Crépuscule labels has been reissued on Compact disc-CD by the LTM label.

 Television and film career

 From the mid-1980s, Jobson became a prolific front man for music and arts programmes on the BBC, ITV and Sky.

-Jobson became a presenter on arts magazine programme 01 for London from 1988 to 1992, as well as being music reporter and interviewer across the same period for BBC daytime show The Garden Party.
+Jobson became a presenter on arts magazine programme 01-for London from 1988 to 1992, as well as being music reporter and interviewer across the same period for BBC daytime show The Garden Party.
 He was also a film reviewer for Sky Television, and in the mid 1990s presented a late-night ITV series Hollywood Report that aired in many of the network's regions.
 Katie Wagner worked as a reporter on the show.

 In June 2013, Jobson was awarded an honorary degree (Doctor of Arts) from Edinburgh Napier University.